🏠How to Buy a Home With Zero Down Payment in 2025 (Yes, It’s Possible!)💸

 👉 FHLB Income Qualification Tool

-• Virginia Housing programs serve both first-time and repeat buyers, depending on the specific loan or grant, and require homebuyer education plus working with an approved lender.
+- 🏛️ Virginia Housing programs serve both first-time and repeat buyers, depending on the specific loan or grant.
+These require homebuyer education and working with an approved lender.

-• FHLB and city-sponsored grants may be available to both first-time and repeat buyers as well.
-These typically include income limits based on AMI, and often require homebuyer education and approved lender participation.
+- 🏙️ FHLB and city-sponsored grants may be available to both first-time and repeat buyers.
+These typically include income limits based on AMI and require homebuyer education plus approved lender participation.

 ❓ FAQs About Buying a Home With No Money Down